 At Sunnymont-Westside, discipline and guidance are considered part of the curriculum.
 Social learning is probably the most important aspect of nursery school.
 It is natural for children to make mistakes as they learn to get along with others (adults still do!).
 Children misbehave because they are trying to get their needs met and have picked a poor method.
 Our job as adults is to help children understand these needs, and find and practice better methods for meeting them.
 Time out or other punishments don't give children an opportunity to learn, and they do leave children feeling defensive, and less ready to listen to our adult wisdom.
 Discipline at Sunnymont-Westside is gentle and supportive.
 Limits are clearly enforced by loving adults who explain why they intervened (“You wanted that car!
 And I can't let you grab.”) and help a child to learn alternatives. (“Let's let him know you're waiting for a turn when he's done, and I'll help you wait.”)
 Kids learn that an adult's most important job is “to keep everyone safe, bodies and hearts” and that we will keep each of them safe while they are learning to keep others safe.

 Can I send another person to school with my child?

-While we prefer that it’s a parent who participated in the classroom, this doesn’t work for every family.
+While we prefer that it’s a parent who participates in the classroom, and know this doesn’t work for every family.
 We do have families for whom a nanny or grandparent is the classroom aide.
 We can talk to you about how this works.